 In this article, we look into industrial hemp legality to see if every state now allows it.
 We also focus on the hemp programs of a select group of states.
 But first, let’s find out more about the plant itself.

 What Is Industrial Hemp?

 It isn’t always easy to distinguish between hemp and marijuana!
-This is a significant problem for industrial hemp farms that could get raided by law enforcement, in theory.
+In theory, this is a significant problem for industrial hemp farms as they could get raided by law enforcement.
 After all, the term ‘hemp’ relates to plants of the Cannabis sativa species.

 The regulations created by the 2018 Farm Bill have a specific definition.
-It states that industrial hemp includes Cannabis plants and plant parts of any variety that contain a maximum of 0.3% THC in the flowering heads and leaves.
+The legislation states that industrial hemp includes cannabis plants and plant parts of any variety that contain a maximum of 0.3% THC in the flowering heads and leaves.

 The definition also includes derivatives of industrial hemp plants and plant parts.
 Examples of derivatives include hemp flour and hemp seed oil.